del

 Description

 The <del> element indicates text that has been removed from a document.
-It's semantically meaningful for document revision tracking, edit histories, and showing changes over time.
-The element can optionally include cite and datetime attributes to provide context about the deletion.
+It is semantically meaningful for document revision tracking, edit histories, and showing changes over time.
+VB styles it with a red line-through and a subtle red background tint so deletions are visually distinct from <s> strikethroughs.

 When to Use